msakai/resume/resume.md

-  Economic load dispatch is the determination of the output of electricity generation units that meet the electricity demands with lowest possible cost, subject to complex operational constraints.
+  Economic load dispatch is the determination of the output of electricity generation units that meet the electricity demands with the lowest possible cost, subject to complex operational constraints.
 I assisted research project of economic load dispatch problem by removing performance bottlenecks of our prototype optimization system, setting